tja72/locomotion_simulation/README.md

 `use_real_robot`: `True` for using the real robot, `False` for using the simulator.

 `show_gui`: (simulation only) whether to visualize the simulated robot in GUI.

-`use_gamepad`: whether to control the robot using a gamepad (e.g. Logitech F710), or let the robot follow a demo trajectory.

 `max_time_secs`: the amount of time to execute the controller.
 For real robot testing, it's recommended to start with a small value of `max_time_secs` and gradually increase it.